mryap/mryap.github.io/_posts/2018-09-16-Handling-Missing-Data-with-Code.md

 date: 2018-09-16
 ---

-# Handling Missing Data with Code

 You can leave the data as is and go for a model which can handle missing data (such as XGBoost, Random Forest).

 For some machine learning algorithms such as Linear Discriminant Analysis (**LDA**), having missing values in a dataset can cause errors.